 - 1/2-1 Tablespoon lemon juice

-- In a large bowl, whisk together milk, vegetable oil, egg, sugar, juice, vanilla, lemon zest and sour cream.
+- In a large bowl, whisk together milk, oil, egg, sour cream, sugar, lemon zest, lemon juice, and vanilla.
+Add the flour mixture and stir until smooth.
+Fold in the blueberries.

-- Fill cupcake liners with batter about 2/3 the way full.
-Bake for 20-25 minutes, or until lightly browned.
-Remove muffins from pan and allow to cool.
+- Fill cupcake liners about 2/3 the way full.
+Bake 20 to 25 minutes, or until lightly browned.
+Remove muffins from pan and let cool completely.

-- To make glaze, whisk together the powdered sugar and lemon juice in a small bowl.
+- In a small bowl, whisk together the powdered sugar and lemon juice until smooth.
 Drizzle over muffins.